 Flexible Adhesive

-Why use a flexible adhesive
+Why use a flexible adhesive?

 - Temperature changes